louisitvn/slate/source/index.html.md

 ![Default Blank Page](https://builderjs.s3.amazonaws.com/BuilderJS-00303.png "Default Blank Page")

 ## Important
 Notice the `"root"` parameter which is important for BuilderJS to find the related resources.
-For example, if your BuilderJS source folder is available at `http://example.com/project/builderjs/`, then you need to set your `"root"` value to an **absolute path** of `"/project/builderjs/"`.
+For example, if your BuilderJS distributable `dist/` folder is available at `http://example.com/project/dist/`, then you need to set your `"root"` value to an **absolute path** of `"/project/dist/"`.
 Remember to **add both leading and trailing slashes**

 <aside class="notice">
 Instantiate the <code>builder</code> object and use <code>init()</code> helper function is the easiest way to get started with the builder.
 See more advanced configuration options in the next sections of this document.